Jorijntje Henderiks

 Perspective article in Science (2022), commenting on the discovery of the imprints of coccoliths in Jurassic and Cretaceous black shales, which reveal that calcifying microalgae remained prominent producers during previous extreme ocean conditions.

-The Beauty in Detail, Transformation and Structure: Adriatic Coccolithophores - an exhibition that shows the wonderful synergy between science and art.
+The Beauty in Detail, Transformation and Structure: Adriatic Coccolithophores - an exhibition that showed the wonderful synergy between science and art.
 This project was a fruitful collaboration between the Academy of Fine Arts and Faculty of Science (University of Zagreb), Uppsala University and University of Oslo during 2018-2019.

 Tiny algae tell big tales - the linkage between marine algae and climate change